Skip to Content

 Final checking

-Run th following cammand to check if your serrings are correct, then reload the config.
+Run the following command to check if your settings are correct, then reload the config.

 # Check is config correct sudo nginx -t # Hot reload sudo service nginx reload # Reload with services (Optional) sudo service nginx restart